EGO-Tech/starbase-ship-welder/website/src/pages/index.md

 The goal of the Welder ship is to be a modular ship which can be snapped together using modules in the Starbase Ship Designer and welded together with minial additional changes.
 It is a ship framework that has a restricted shape so the modules are easy to use and include on the ship.

+The provided modules are meant to be a guide and provide basic examples of how modules work.
+It is the hope that the community will build more modules to share.

 The blueprints for the ship and its modules are prvoided for free.

 ## License